 Our journey into making our passion a profession started with a Yoga Teacher Training on the island of Nusa Lembongan, Bali.
 This gave us the chance to greatly deepen our existing practices and to become teachers with a Yoga Alliance Certification.
 Afterwards we dove even deeper with a 300 hour Yoga Teacher Training in Dharamsala, India (read about the trainings here).
 This mixture gives us the chance to find our own path in between modern and traditional, western and eastern, to really dive into what Yoga has to offer.

-Yoga promotes not only a healthy life for everyone, it also works on your energy and mind to create an all around positive life.
+Yoga promotes not only physical health, it also works on your energy and mind to create an all around positive life.
 That's why our Yoga goes hand in hand with our sustainability, spirituality and social events.
-Either join us for a Yoga class near you or contact us for a private class!
+Either join our yoga retreat in Italy or contact us to find out if we come to your region!
 And if you've never participated in a Yoga class before, here is some useful information for you.

 Read on below for a description of the different lessons and workshops we offer!